Theydon Garnon: Transport

 Theydon Garnon is very near the M25/M11 interchange, but there is no access to either motorway.
-The parish has no railway station, the nearest is Theydon Bois tube station.
+The parish has no railway station, the nearest is Epping tube station - Theydon Bois, though similarly named, is further away than Epping.

 Nearby settlements

 Nearby settlements include the town of Epping, the large village of Theydon Bois, the small village of Theydon Mount and the hamlets of Hobbs Cross and Fiddlers Hamlet.